Wo-m/tickexperience-frontend/README.md

 Components:
 - [Angular Components](https://angular.io/guide/component-overview) are a convenient and modular building block for angular applications
 - As per Angular best practices components are located in /src/app/feature
-- each component contains the template (HTML, CSS) and functional code (TS) for its own purpose.
+- each component contains the template (HTML, CSS) and functional code (TS) for its own purpose
 - Components represent either whole pages, or smaller injectable components that exist inside other pages

 Models: